Alpha-tubulin N-acetyltransferase: Molecular function

 Several experiments concluded that the acetylation is more efficient in microtubule substrates than in free α/β-tubulin dimers.
 This is because once the ATAT1 is in the microtubule lumen, it diffuses freely and it has a high effective substrate concentration.

 Biological functions

 Formation of the hippocampus

 ATAT1 has an important role in the formation of the hippocampus, as it has been found that mice lacking ATAT1 possess a deficient tubulin acetylation and a bulge in the dentate gyrus.

 Response to stress and signaling pathways

 Tubulin acetylation by ATAT1 has been shown to be elevated by the cell exposure to UV irradiation, as well as its exposure to chemicals, such H2O2 or NaCl.

 Tubulin acetylation is one of the signaling pathways for Na+ and K+-ATPase activity.

+It has been observed that through traction force microscopy experiments, ATAT1 depletion resulted in lower traction force production on 40 kPa substrates.
+In contrast, overexpression of GFP-ATAT1 increased the traction energies and forces, and also rescued the effect observed on ATAT1 knockdown when astrocytes were plated on 40 kPa.

 Autophagy

 Tubulin acetylation is also involved in regulating autophagy.
 It is required for fusion of autophagosomes with lysosomes.
 When there is a nutrient deprivation, starvation-induced tubulin hyperacetylation is required for autophagy activation.
 This is a way activated when the cell is under stress.